FAQs Women for Independence National Committee Elections

 Of course not - carers and PAs, regardless of gender, can attend any WFI meetings with you to support you – and they can come free to paying events, too.

 How do I find out more about standing as a candidate?

 You need to be a member of WFI to stand for the national committee but as long as you join by the time nominations close, then you are entitled to stand.
 You can join here.
 All information related to the election appears in the members' section of the Women for Independence website.
 Once you have joined WFI, you will be able to login and read it.

 When are the next elections?

-There is a place open in the Central region at the moment so if you live or work in the Central region area, please email email@example.com and our National Co-ordinator can fill you in with for more information (no obligation).
-For all other places, the next scheduled elections are in the autumn of 2020.
+Please email firstname.lastname@example.org and our National Co-ordinator can fill you in with for more information (no obligation).
+The next scheduled elections are in the autumn of 2020.

-If you have any more questions or need any more information on anything then please contact our National Co-ordinator Margaret Young who will be happy to help.
+If you have any more questions or need any more information on anything then please contact our National Co-ordinator who will be happy to help.